cockroachdb/docs/v1.1/licensing.md

 ## Renew Expired License

 After your license expires, the enterprise features stop working, but your production setup is unaffected.
+For instance, after the license expires, the backup and restore features won't work until the license is renewed.
+But you can continue using all other features of CockroachDB without interruption.

 As of now, CockroachDB does not inform you when your license is about to expire.
 Hence it's important for you to note and remember the license expiration date when you set your license.